Donald Trump ‘Obviously In Mental Decline,’ Will Quit 2020 Race Like Lyndon Johnson, Says Anthony Scaramucci

 “It’s not clear to me that he’s going to make it,” Scaramucci told a CNN interviewer Tuesday morning, as quoted by Salon.com.
 Scaramucci went on to predict that Trump will drop out of the race, “like Lyndon Johnson, before he gets there.”

-Scaramucci cited Trump’s strange statements over the weekend, as Hurricane Dorian moved toward possible landfall on the United States east coast, including a statement in which, as The Inquisitr reported, Trump claimed that he had never heard of a Category 5 hurricane — though Dorian would be the fourth since Trump’s own inauguration less than three years ago.
+Scaramucci cited Trump’s strange statements over the weekend, as Hurricane Dorian moved toward possible landfall on the United States’ east coast, including a statement in which, as The Inquisitr reported, Trump claimed that he had never heard of a Category 5 hurricane — though Dorian would be the fourth since Trump’s own inauguration less than three years ago.

 Trump also incorrectly claimed that the hurricane would hit the state of Alabama “hard,” as The Inquisitr also noted.